-“One is not a believer who fills his stomach while his neighbour goes hungry”
+“One is not a believer who fills his stomach while his neighbour goes hungry.”

 (Prophet ﷺ, narrated by Bukhari)

-Hunger hits children hardest, with over 100 million children underweight and over 3 million children under the age of 5 dying from poor nutrition every year.
+Hunger hits children hardest, with over 150 million children underweight and over 3 million children under the age of 5 dying from poor nutrition every year.

 Islamic Relief aims to feed people all over the world, for life.
 We help communities start farms and irrigate lands, which can survive in harsh conditions, so they have food all year round.

-Our aim is to enable families and whole communities to be able to sustain themselves and no longer have to rely on charity for survival, thus truly breaking free from poverty.
+Our aim is to enable families and whole communities sustain themselves and no longer rely on charity for survival, thus truly breaking free from poverty.

-The Prophet, peace be upon him, said “There is a reward on giving food and drink to every living creature.”
+The Prophet, peace be upon him, said: “There is a reward on giving food and drink to every living creature.”
 (Bukhari)